 We are exposed to interest rate risk related to our debt.
-From time to time, we borrow amounts on our Credit Line for working capital and other liquidity needs.
-Under the Second Amended Credit Agreement, we may elect to pay interest on outstanding borrowings on our Credit Line based on the Secured Overnight Financing Rate ("SOFR") or a base rate (based on the prime rate of U.S. Bank) plus an applicable margin as defined in the Second Amended Credit Agreement.
+From time to time, we borrow amounts on our Credit Lines for working capital and other liquidity needs.
+Under the Second Amended Credit Agreement with U.S. Bank, we may elect to pay interest on outstanding borrowings on our U.S. Credit Line based on the Secured Overnight Financing Rate ("SOFR") plus an applicable margin as defined in the Second Amended Credit Agreement.
+Under our Line of Credit Agreement with the Bank of China, we may elect to pay interest on outstanding borrowings on our China Credit Line based on the one-year rate from the National Interbank Funding Center, less a 0.1% margin.
 Accordingly, changes in interest rates would impact our results of operations in future periods.
-A 100 basis point increase in interest rates would have an approximately \$0.3 million annual impact on net income based on our outstanding Credit Line balance at March 31, 2024.
+A 100 basis point increase in interest rates would have an approximately \$0.3 million annual impact on net income based on our outstanding Credit Lines balance at September 30, 2024.

-We cannot make any assurances that we will not need to borrow additional amounts in the future or that funds from the existing Credit Line will continue to be available to us or that other funds will be extended to us under comparable terms or at all.
+We cannot make any assurances that we will not need to borrow additional amounts in the future or that funds from the existing Credit Lines will continue to be available to us or that other funds will be extended to us under comparable terms or at all.
 If funding is not available to us at a time when we need to borrow, we would have to use our cash reserves, including potentially repatriating cash from foreign jurisdictions, which may have a material adverse effect on our operating results, financial position and cash flows.